French carved 19th century gilded wood floor mirror

 Description

 Details around the frame are exquisite, especially on the top with scrolls and botanical decorations.
 Inside the frame are beads and a very detailed geometric pattern running across the entire front of the frame.
 The back of this mirror is made of original Cembran pine wood, and the crest is made of linden wood.
 This very impressive mirror is French and dates from around 1870.
-The gilding is in its original state, showing fine, professional, aged restorations.
+The gilding is in its original state, showing minor, professional, age-related restorations.

 Stylish antique furniture and accessories can be an excellent idea for interior decoration.
 Today, there is a growing appreciation for high-quality vintage items that possess character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Several key styles stand out among antique furniture.
 Eclectic furniture refers to the 19th century, notably the Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture dates from the late 18th to early 19th century, inspired by Napoleon’s reign.
 It features significant similarities and references to Roman and Greek ornamentation.